JuliaHealth/NeuroAnalyzer.jl/README.md

 .. so much to do ..

 General:
+- performance optimization
-- performance optimization: CUDA/AMD ROCm acceleration
+- CUDA/AMD ROCm acceleration

 EEG:
 - remove embedded components that are not useful